-You may get bonus ranks/OPs for successfully completing specific Year 12 subjects.
-The bonuses are added to your OP or Year 12 selection rank, and can make you more competitive.
+You may get a rank/ATAR adjustment for successfully completing specific Year 12 subjects.
+The adjustments are added to your ATAR or selection rank, and can make you more competitive.

-- To get Year 12 subject bonuses, you must be a current Year 12 student.
+- To get a Year 12 adjustment, you must be a current Year 12 student.

-- Institutions decide which subjects they give bonuses for, and how many.
+- Institutions decide which subjects they give adjustment for, and how many.

-- Year 12 subject bonuses aren't added to selection ranks for other qualifications such as certificates III or IV or music qualifications etc.
+- Year 12 subject adjustment aren’t added to selection ranks for other qualifications such as certificates III or IV or music qualifications, etc.

-Contact an institution for details on their Year 12 subject bonus schemes.
+Refer to the institutions website for details on their Year 12 subject adjustment schemes.